Lextuga007/Philosopher-Analyst-Netlify/content/blog/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Sidebar for Your Thoughts
+  title: A Penny for Your Thoughts
   description: |
-    This is a fully featured blog that supports categories, tags, series, and pagination.
-Even this sidebar offers a ton of customizations.
+    At some point I will be using this as my main blog site, until then I've written a few blogs on my [distill/GitHub site](https://lextuga007.github.io/PhilosopherAnalyst/) and on the [NHS-R Community site](https://nhsrcommunity.com/blog/author/z-turner/)

     Check out the _index.md file in the /blog folder to edit this content.
-  author: "The R Markdown Team @RStudio"
+  author: "Zoë Turner"
   text_link_label: Subscribe via RSS
   text_link_url: /index.xml
   show_sidebar_adunit: true # show ad container

 # set up common front matter for all pages inside blog/
 cascade:
-  author: "The R Markdown Team @RStudio"
+  author: "Zoë Turner"
   show_author_byline: true
   show_post_date: true
   show_disqus_comments: false # see disqusShortname in site config